We don't eat out very often but when we do, I make sure we maximize our passive cashback rewards.

 All of these reward programs require you to link your credit card to an account.
 I use just two or three cards so I link all of them up.

-None of my cards give an especially higher cashback rate for restaurants but there are some, like Chase Sapphire Preferred, that will give you 2x points at restaurants.
-The Discover it card gives you 2% cash back at restaurants too.
+None of my cards give an especially higher cashback rate for restaurants but there are some like Chase Sapphire Preferred, that will give you 2x points at restaurants.
+The Capital One Savor Card will give you 4% cashback on dining and entertainment.

-To really juice up your rewards, obviously you’ll want to get one of those higher rate cards.
+To really juice up your rewards, you'll want to get one of those higher-rate cards.
 Otherwise, any will do.

 - Yelp Cashback